Endava/BEEQ/packages/beeq/README.md

 </html>
 ```

+> [!CAUTION]
-> ❗️The icons SVG are shipped in a separate folder.
+> The icons SVG are shipped in a separate folder.
 Projects will need to include `node_modules/@beeq/core/dist/beeq/svg` in their build and try to make it in a certain way that it respond to: `http://<domain>/svg`

 ### Events